Dirty SecretDirty Secret

 Paperback, 2011

-Current format, Paperback, 2011, First Gallery Books trade paperback edition, Available .
+Current format, Paperback, 2011, First Gallery Books trade paperback edition, All copies in use.
 Offered in 0 more formatsA fascinating look at compulsive hoarding by a woman whose mother suffers from the disease.

 To be the child of a compulsive hoarder is to live in a permanent state of unease.
 Because if my mother is one of those crazy junk-house people, then what does that make me?